YorkEarwaker/Automation/repository-sample/README.md

 * Current state is a barrier to productivity.
 Makes moving between projects and programming languages needlessly difficult for programmers and builders
 * Current state is tight couplig of devleopment team and build team.
 The developer practitioner project code should be decoupled from the devops practioners build system constraints,
 * Current state is an acident of history with built in lack of seperation of concern
+* The development code directory struacture must not be dictated by the build directory structure or visa versa

+Development code directory structure
+* Core, /doc - every project should be documented, /src - every project must have source code, /tst - every project should have tests

 ## Status